Brigid: Brigid and Saint Brigid

 Saint Brigid's Day is 1 February.
 It was originally Imbolc, the first day of spring in Irish tradition.
 Because Saint Brigid has been linked to the goddess Brigid, the festival of Imbolc is commonly associated with the goddess.

-Saint Brigid's Day or Imbolc is traditionally a time for weather prognostication:

 A tholus on Venus was named after Brigit by the International Astronomical Union in 1985.
 As the planetary nomenclature rules prohibit the use of national figures and religious figures from contemporary religions, this is a reference to the goddess rather than the saint.

-Neo-Paganism
+Neo-paganism

 Brigid is an important figure for some modern pagans, who emphasize her triple aspect.
 She is sometimes worshipped in conjunction with Lugh or Cernunnos.